pschool-in/curriculum/content/grammar/article/readingactivities.md

 an, a, the
 The article used before the consonants is ___. a, the, an
-The article used to talk about a specific person or a thingis ____. the, a, an
+The article used to talk about a specific person or a thing is ____. the, a, an
 ```